-\section{Solution}

-\label{sec:solution}

-DroidLab is a cloud backed mobile framework.
-It consists of a cloud application running on Google App Engine.
-We will reference this app as the server.
-The mobile devices participating in DroidLab are called clients.
-Clients run the DroidLab framework which consists of the core and several plugins.
-The framework is capable of downloading and running crowd sourcing applications, called applications.
-To avoid confusion, users who upload and run their applications will be called Developers.
-Applications rely on events fired by the plugins and methods offered by the plugins to perform sensing tasks.
-The framework provides means to the applications for uploading results.

-DroidLab is under development.
-The Android client is already functional, and most of the features mentioned in this paper are already available.
-Limited server functionality is currently provided by a PHP based portal.

-\subsection{Use cases}

-\label{sec:use_cases}
+\section{Challenges and Use Cases}

+.

-Applications mentioned in the previous chapter have several properties in common:
+Applications mentioned in the previous section have several properties in common:

-- Applications only work in areas where the application's coverage is high
+- they only work in areas where the application's coverage is high;

-- They provide services to the users
+- they provide services to the users;

-- Services provided can be consumed on the same mobile device, through a specific application
+- provided services can be consumed on the same mobile device, through a specific application

-For such an application to succeed the provided service has to be in balance with the required contribution, and the application has to be advertised and distributed fast.
-These requirements result in well polished, feature rich applications that emphasize the provided services, and high marketing costs.
-If an application doesn't reach enough users or active user contribution is required and is too costly (see Google's parking app) the service dies out.
+For such an application to succeed, the provided service has to be in balance with the required contribution, and the application has to be advertised and distributed rapidly.
+These requirements result in well-polished, feature rich applications that emphasize the provided services, and have high marketing costs.
+If an application doesn't reach enough users or active user contribution is required which is too costly (see Google's parking app), the service dies out.
 This is a high cost, high risk scenario.

+In the following we present the specific use cases the DroidLab framework fits for, and some of the most important challenges we have to tackle in the design and implementation of the framework.

+\subsection{Use Cases}

-DroidLab has three main use cases.
-It aims at bootstrapping such applications.
-If an application developer needs sensory data for the provided service to work, he can deploy a sensor application to DroidLab and gather the required information before the launch of the stand alone application.
-If a service requires mobile sensed data, but doesn't offer mobile content to the users, it is really hard to motivate users to download yet another application that will run in the background and consume valuable resources.
-If a device runs DroidLab, such applications can be deployed seamlessly, without distracting the user.
-Finally DroidLab's initial purpose was to be a research platform, a mobile test network similar to PlanetLab and SenseLab.
-It is especially difficult to deploy applications for research purposes, as they usually don't provide any value to the user, operate only for shorter periods of times and usually target specific user groups.
-DroidLab provides a solution for both use cases.
+DroidLab can be used in several ways, with different goals in mind.
+First, if an application developer needs sensory data for a provided service to work, he can deploy a sensor application over the DroidLab testbed (built from devices running the DroidLab framework) and gather the required information before the launch of his stand alone application.
+Thus, DroidLab is used in this case as a crowd-sensing platform.

+Second, if a given service requires mobile sensed data, but doesn't offer mobile content to the users, it is really hard to motivate users to download yet another application that will run in the background and consume valuable resources.
+However, if a device runs DroidLab, such applications can be deployed seamlessly, without distracting the user.
+There is no need thus to convince a large group of users to download and run each specific application, they have to be convinced just once, to install the DroidLab framework.
+Specific incentives and gamification methods will be however needed, as we discuss in the next subsection.

-\subsection{Target group}
+Finally, DroidLab's initial purpose was to be a research platform, a large-scale mobile test network similar to PlanetLab and SensLab, over which researchers can test their developed algorithms and protocols.
+This is because it is especially difficult to deploy large-scale applications for research purposes, as they usually don't provide any value to the user, operate only for short periods of times, and usually target specific user groups.
+DroidLab can be regarded thus as a large-scale testing infrastructure for mobile applications.

-The majority of the currently sold phones are smartphones, regardless of gender, age and technical knowledge users are persuaded to buy smartphones, resulting in the wide penetration of these devices.
-We designed DroidLab to not require any maintenance.
-After the framework is set up on the device and configured properly for the users privacy requirements and available resources, it's self sustained, no user interaction is needed for it's operation.
-This enables the deployment of DroidLab on devices that are owned by users who are not familiar with modern technology.
-This widens the pool reachable users.
-With proper marketing and communication every smart phone user can be targeted, but the main target group of the DroidLab framework are students and young adults living in urban regions of first world countries, owning smartphones with mobile broadband access.
-They travel daily in their home town by different transport means, use multiple WiFi access points, and near field radio devices (Bluetooth, RFID, NFC).
+The majority of the currently sold phones are smartphones; regardless of their gender, age, and technical knowledge, users are persuaded to buy smartphones, resulting in the wide penetration of these devices.
+We designed DroidLab so as to not require any maintenance.
+After the framework is set up on the device and configured properly according to the users’ privacy requirements and available resources, it operates in a self-sustained manner, no user interaction being needed.
+This enables the deployment of DroidLab on devices that are owned by users who are not familiar with modern technology, wideningthe pool of reachable users.
+With proper marketing and communication, every smart phone user can be targeted.
+However, the main target group of the DroidLab framework are students and young adults , owning smartphones with mobile broadband access, who travel daily in their home town by different transport means, use multiple WiFi access points and near field communication technologies (Bluetooth, RFID, NFC).

 \subsection{Challenges}

+There are several challenges that a mobile crowd-sourcing framework has to handle.
+We will briefly explain how DroidLab tackles them.